 Schedule a regular weekly meeting with the field supervisor.
 This will provide time each week to ask questions about work the student performed or is performing or to discuss other projects, cases, or dynamics in the office.
 A regular meeting will allow students to reflect and afford an opportunity to review work product or discuss other aspects of the work.

 In the middle of the semester, students should schedule a mid-semester evaluation meeting with their field supervisor.
 At this meeting, a student should ask the field supervisor for feedback on the student’s work, and talk about aspects of the experience that have or have not been satisfying.
 This is an ideal time to identify the types of experience that students had hoped to have that have not yet occurred, and to ask whether that experience is possible (e.g., go to a hearing, interview some clients, write a brief).

 At the end of the term, students must schedule an exit interview with their field supervisor.
 This meeting, like the mid-semester meeting, is an opportunity for mutual feedback.
 If students are interested in constructive criticism of their work, make sure to apprise the supervisor of that.

 End of Semester Checklist

-At the end of the semester, students must fill out the End of-the-Semester Checklist Form and submit it during their final individual meeting with their faculty supervisor.
+At the end of the semester, students must fill out the End of Semester Checklist Form and submit it during their final meeting with their faculty supervisor.
 Students should not turn in the form until they have completed all of the items on the list.
 It offers students an easy way to check whether they have completed the course requirements.